JuliaLang/PackageCompiler.jl/docs/src/index.md

 for multithreaded compilation often 32 GB are required.
 But this is RAM + swap file size, so if you have only 8 GB RAM using a 8 GB swap file will make it work.

-If you are low of RAM, ensure to use only one thread for building the package.
+If you are low on RAM, use only one thread to build the package.
 This can be achieved with the command:
 ```
 export JULIA_IMAGE_THREADS=1
 ```